csd81/LP/0tutorial/chapters/xx05a.md

 Usage of D: 155.172, remaining: 44.8276
 ```

 It turns out that production is **balanced** to the edge to achieve this solution.
 All resources are distributed evenly, and all three products are produced in an **equal amount**.
-If we consider the objective, this is not surprising.
+If we consider the objective, this isn't surprising.
 Why would we produce any product amount above the minimum if it offers no advantage to the objective function, but represents a disadvantage in terms of raw materials consumed?

 It looks like raw material **C is the bottleneck** in this problem.
-We call a factor a **bottleneck** if changing that factor has a visible impact on the final solution while other factors remain the same—for example, the most scarce resource, as in this case.
-If there were slightly less or more of raw materials A, B, and D, the solution would be the same because all of C is completely used up and distributed evenly among the products.
-This kind of knowledge can be fundamental in real-world optimization problems because it informs decision-makers that some factors are unnecessary to improve.
-On the other hand, slightly more or less of C would likely result in slightly more or less production (likely, because there could be other limitations in the model that we do not see).
+We call a factor a **bottleneck** if changing it has a visible impact on the final solution while other factors remain the same—for example, the most scarce resource.
+If there were slightly less or more of raw materials A, B, and D, the solution would be the same because all of C is completely used up and distributed evenly.
+This knowledge can be fundamental in real-world optimization because it informs decision-makers that improving some factors is unnecessary.
+On the other hand, slightly more or less of C would likely result in slightly more or less production (likely, because there could be other limitations we do not see).
 For this reason, raw material **C is the bottleneck** in this particular production problem.

 **Example 2: With Constraints** (Excluding $P3 \le 10$)

 In the second example, **Problem 11** is used but without the constraint on $P3$.
-This means all the limitations are now included in the model, except for the restriction that $P3$ is maximized at 10 units.
-Note that if this constraint were enabled, there would be no question that the optimal solution would be 10 units, as the former solution we already know produces exactly 10 units of $P3$, and there cannot be more.
+This means all limitations are now included, except for the restriction that $P3$ is maximized at 10 units.
+Note that if this constraint were enabled, the optimal solution would obviously be 10 units, as the former solution we already know produces exactly 10 units of $P3$, and there cannot be more.

 In short, we only get a meaningful new problem if we **omit** the constraint maximizing $P3$ at 10 units.